ramate-io/ramate/rroad/rera-000-000-000-dulan/rroad-000-000-039/README.md

 >
 > I'm still using the third person and first-person royal because that's intended tone for collaborative documents in the long-run.

+In response to these learnings, RROAD-39 proposes in parallel the development of the core BFA sampling implementation under [Gwrdfa](https://github.com/ramate-io/gwrdfa); development of What Covers the Peers; enhancements to [Fuste](https://github.com/ramate-io/fuste); maintenance of [cite](https://github.com/ramate-io/cite), and [Roadline](https://github.com/ramate-io/roadline); and continued research into simplicial consensus.

 ## Roadmap
 - **All leads:** [Liam Monninger](mailto:liam@ramate.io)
 - **Contents:**